 Bocas del Toro is just a dozen of larger islands, including the most famous Colon with the main city commonly known as Bocas Town.
-There are numerous bars, cafes and discos here, and the hallmarks are the colorful wooden houses and the contagious luxury and friendly atmosphere typical of the entire Caribbean.
-The city is a natural base for exploring the archipelago, although the island of Colon itself can also offer many beaches with gentle waves, blue water and fine sand, including the most famous Playa de Estrellas (Starfish Beach), where you can meet many gold-orange representatives species.
+There are numerous bars, cafes, and discos here, and the hallmarks are the colorful wooden houses and the contagious luxury and friendly atmosphere typical of the entire Caribbean.
+The city is a natural base for exploring the archipelago, although the island of Colon itself can also offer many beaches with gentle waves, blue water, and fine sand, including the most famous Playa de Estrellas (Starfish Beach), where you can meet many gold-orange representatives species.
 Another well known of them is the Wizard Beach surfers' mecca.
 Bastimentos

 together with the surrounding waters creates the Isla Bastimentos National Marine Park.

-The best place to stay in Bocas, due to its location, attractions and easiness of moving to other places is Isla Colon in The Bocas del Toro Archipelago.
+The best place to stay in Bocas, due to its location, attractions, and easiness of moving to other places is Isla Colon in The Bocas del Toro Archipelago.
 You can get there directly by plane or take an overnight bus from Panama city to mainland Bocas del Toro and then a water taxi to the Island.

 (Crawl Cay) and admire the coral formations around this really small island.
 You can also enjoy delectable seafood lunches.
 There are several tours that normally include these two destinations.

 If you want a full day of sunbathing, swimming, snorkeling and even scuba diving, you want to be near crystal clear waters, calms waves and golden sand the place for you is Zapatillas Cays

 , two islands on a coral platform surrounded by beautiful reefs.
 They are located inside the protected Bastimentos Island National Marine park

 (therefore an entrance fee is required).
 The western of the islands, Zapatilla Minor is famous because of the sea turtles that come to the island to lay their eggs.